Brookline, Massachusetts

 Brookline (/ˈbrʊklaɪn/) is a town in Norfolk County, Massachusetts, United States, and part of the Boston metropolitan area.
-An exclave of Norfolk County, Brookline borders six of Boston's neighborhoods: Brighton, Allston, Fenway–Kenmore, Mission Hill, Jamaica Plain, and West Roxbury.
+An exclave of Norfolk County, Brookline borders six of the City of Boston's neighborhoods: Brighton, Allston, Fenway–Kenmore, Mission Hill, Jamaica Plain, and West Roxbury.
 The city of Newton borders Brookline to the west.
-It is known for being the birthplace of John F. Kennedy.
+It is known for being the birthplace of U.S. President John F. Kennedy and Conan O'Brien.

 The land which comprises what is today Brookline was first settled in 1638 as a hamlet in Boston, known as Muddy River (as it was settled on the west side of the river of the same name).
 It was incorporated as a separate town with the name of Brookline in 1705.
-In 1873, Brookline had a contentious referendum in which it voted to remain independent from Boston.
-The later annexations of Brighton and West Roxbury, both in 1874, and that of Hyde Park in 1912, eventually made Brookline into an exclave of Norfolk County.
-The town had a history of racial discrimination in zoning, which has led to a disproportionately wealthy population, and a Black population of 2.5%.

 Several streets and railroads were laid out in the town in the 19th century.
 Today, these are Massachusetts Route 9 (locally Boylston St., which unofficially divides north and south Brookline) and the various branches of the MBTA's Green Line.
 To the north of Route 9, the area is fairly urban; the southern part is much less so.

 At the time of the 2020 census, the population of the town was 63,191.